 - Desserts: Cheesecake, panna cotta, milk-based desserts, jellies.

-- Confectionery: Cake decorations, fruit glazes.
+- Pastry: Cake decorations, fruit glazes.

 The Silent Hero of the Kitchen